Jacob H. Rooksby, J.D., M.Ed., Ph.D.Assistant Professor of Law

 - Law and Higher Education

-Jacob H. Rooksby is an assistant professor of law at Duquesne University School of Law, where he teaches courses in the area of intellectual property (IP) subjects, law and higher education, corporate governance, and social media and the law.
+Jacob H. Rooksby is Assistant Professor of Law at Duquesne University School of Law in Pittsburgh, where he currently teaches courses in torts, intellectual property (IP) subjects, law and higher education, corporate governance, and social media and the law.
 His primary scholarship focus concerns the impact of IP law and policy on higher education.
 A member of the Virginia State Bar, Professor Rooksby formerly practiced law as an associate with McGuireWoods LLP in Richmond, Va., where he was a member of the firm's IP litigation / patents department and higher education practice team.
 Super Lawyers magazine named him a "Rising Star" attorney in Virginia in 2009, 2011, and 2012 in the area of IP law.